anurag-dhamala/sveltease/README.md

 In your react component:

 1. Import the svelte component that you want to integrate.
-2. Import the svelte-fy package and pass it three arguments:
+2. Import the sveltease package and pass it three arguments:

     i. **svelte component** (required)

-    ii. **id of the element where you want to insert svelte**. (required and must of unique for every sveltefy function call)
+    ii. **id of the element where you want to insert svelte**. (required and must of unique for every sveltease function call)

     ii. **options parameter**.
 If your svelte component needs props you can pass through options.